HackYourFutureBelgium/home/CORE-VALUES.md

 What's your act of kindness to the HackYourFuture Family?
 Send a PR if you want to share!

-## Class 9-10's HackYourFuture Manifesto
+## HackYourFuture Manifesto

+> Thank you Class 9/10!

 Class 9 & 10 started their learning fully online in May 2020.
 After 5 weeks, we've done a co-creative session on the HYF core values.
 The result is this **HackYourFuture Manifesto**: